salvalcantara/django-change-pk/README.md

 ## Prerequisites

-To run this project, you need to install the following system dependencies:
+To run this project, you need:
 * Python 2 (optionally you can install [pyenv](https://github.com/pyenv/pyenv-virtualenv) to manage different versions of python as well as your virtualenvs as shown later on)
 * MySQL